 585.355.8888

-MAGconnect is made possible by Bank of America Charitable Foundation, ESL Charitable Foundation, Inc., and the Mary S. Mulligan Charitable Trust, Bank of America, N.A., Trustee.
-Additional support is provided by the Memorial Art Gallery Community Access Endowment and the FULL MEA5URE Community Endowed Fund.
+MAGconnect is made possible by ESL Charitable Foundation, Inc. and the Mary S. Mulligan Charitable Trust, Bank of America, N.A., Trustee, with additional support from Susan Senise.
+Funding is also provided by the Memorial Art Gallery Community Access Endowment and the FULL MEA5URE Community Endowed Fund.